outtalent-team/culture/quality_standards.md

 ## Communication Standards 🗣️
 ### Voice
-- No accent or minimal, pleasant accent in English
+- Native accent in English is encouraged but it must be clearly understandable and pleasant to listen to

 ### Audio Quality
 - High-quality sound